 Should People Worry About Getting Sick from Bird Flu?

-Public health officials are playing down the dangers of bird flu in humans.
+Public health officials have been playing down the dangers of bird flu in humans.
 Dr. Nirav Shah is the Principal Deputy Director (PDD) of the CDC.

 He has stated this regarding the question about people getting sick from bird flu: